Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Abstract

 \section{Abstract}

-Contrastive learning has been gradually applied to learn high-quality unsupervised sentence embedding.
-Among the previous unsupervised methods, the latest state-of-the-art method, as far as we know, is unsupervised SimCSE (unsup-SimCSE).
-Unsup-SimCSE uses the InfoNCE\footnote{InfoNCE, where NCE stands for Noise-Contrastive Estimation, is a type of contrastive loss function used for self-supervised learning.} loss function in the training stage by pulling semantically similar sentences together and pushing apart dissimilar ones.
-Theoretically, we expect to use larger batches in unsup-SimCSE to get more adequate comparisons among samples and avoid overfitting.
-However, increasing the batch size does not always lead to improvements, but instead even lead to performance degradation when the batch size exceeds a threshold.
-Through statistical observation, we find that this is probably due to the introduction of low-confidence negative pairs after increasing the batch size.
-To alleviate this problem, we introduce a simple smoothing strategy upon the InfoNCE loss function, termed Gaussian Smoothing InfoNCE (GS-InfoNCE).
-Specifically, we add random Gaussian noise vectors as negative samples, which act as a smoothing of the negative sample space.
-Though being simple, the proposed smoothing strategy brings substantial improvements to unsup-SimCSE.
-We evaluate GS-InfoNCE on the standard semantic text similarity (STS) task.
-GS-InfoNCE outperforms the state-of-the-art unsup-SimCSE by an average Spearman correlation of 1.38\%, 0.72\%, 1.17\% and 0.28\% on the base of BERT-base, BERT-large, RoBERTa-base and RoBERTa-large, respectively.
+Unsupervised contrastive sentence embedding models, e.g., unsupervised SimCSE, use the InfoNCE loss function in training.
+Theoretically, we expect to use larger batches to get more adequate comparisons among samples and avoid overfitting.
+However, increasing batch size leads to performance degradation when it exceeds a threshold, which is probably due to the introduction of false-negative pairs through statistical observation.
+To alleviate this problem, we introduce a simple smoothing strategy upon the InfoNCE loss function, termed Gaussian Smoothed InfoNCE (GS-InfoNCE).
+In other words, we add random Gaussian noise as an extension to the negative pairs without increasing the batch size.
+Through experiments on the semantic text similarity tasks, though simple, the proposed smoothing strategy brings improvements to unsupervised SimCSE.
+Our code are available at \href{https://github.com/caskcsg/gsInfoNCE}{https://github.com/caskcsg/gsInfoNCE}.